BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Symbolic values are a assigned by a subject in relation to another subject.
 Sign value is an object's value within a system of objects signifying, for example, social status.

-Baudrillard, known for his cynical views, believed that objects have triumphed over subjects.
+Baudrillard, known for his cynical views, also believed that objects essentially have triumphed over subjects.
 He posited that just as money has become a universal medium that renders everything comparable and thus exchangeable, *the code* has made every sign integratable thus also exchangeable.
 It is not that subjects or objects stand no longer for something 'real' but that the referent, that does not exist, disappeared.
 For example, in the Renaissance people or objects appear to stand for a real referent that does not exist, for instance, royalty, nobility, holiness, etc.